Short answer

 Every engineer has a story about the job that looked perfect on paper but felt wrong from week two.
 The technical challenges were real, the compensation was competitive, the product was interesting — but something about how the team operated made every day feel heavier than it should have.
+That “something” is culture, and it’s the single hardest thing to evaluate from outside.

 In This Article